OcelotBabou/Quartz/content/5-Factions/Oath Keepers.md

   - faction/religious
   - deity/eris
 ---
-### 1. **Overview**
+### ## 1. **Overview**

-The Oath Keepers are a faction of Neutral Lawful Devils tasked with enforcing the oaths made by mortals.
-Operating from the Void Realm, they intervene when oaths are broken, claiming the souls of the oathbreakers.
-They are seen as enforcers of justice or brutal reapers, depending on the perspective.
+The Oath Keepers are a faction of lawful devils who manifest in the mortal realm to enforce the weight of promises.
+When mortals swear an oath of significance—whether in court, temple, or contract—the Oath Keepers are bound to it, ensuring the word is honoured.
+When those oaths are broken, the Oath Keepers come to collect, dragging the perjured soul into their dominion within the Void Realm.

+They are both dreaded and respected: enforcers of incorruptible law, yet alien in their mercilessness.
+To invoke an oath in their name is to bind oneself in chains that cannot be broken without dire consequence.

+- **Type:** Misc.
+- **Base of Operations:** The Void Realm
+- **Core Purpose/Focus:** To enforce the sanctity of oaths sworn by mortals, punishing oathbreakers and claiming their souls.
+- **Reputation:** Feared and enigmatic; regarded as impartial arbiters by some, merciless devourers of souls by others.
+- **Symbol:**

-### 2. **History**
+## 2. **History**

-The origins of the Oath Keepers are shrouded in mystery and contradiction.
-Some legends suggest they have always existed, serving as the Vices' primary means of claiming mortal souls.
-Others tell of a time when they were a force for good under the guidance of [[Eris]], working to correct and enforce oaths honorably until his disappearance led them astray.
-Yet another belief posits them as a neutral entity, dispatching the damned to a purgatory where they must work to regain their lost honour.
+The origins of the Oath Keepers are steeped in contradiction.
+Some accounts claim they have existed since the dawn of mortal speech, an inevitable consequence of promises given weight by divine witness.
+Others say they once served under the god [[Eris]], maintaining his doctrines of justice and honour until his disappearance during the Age of Darkness left them without guidance.

-### 3. **Leadership and Structure**
+## 3. **Leadership & Structure**

-The leadership structure of the Oath Keepers is elusive and complex.
-While there appears to be a hierarchy, with more powerful members dispatched to handle more significant breaches or powerful individuals, the identity of any central leader remains a closely guarded secret.
+The hierarchy of the Oath Keepers is opaque.
+While lesser Keepers handle ordinary cases—minor contracts, broken promises of trade—more powerful entities appear for grievous violations or oaths sworn by kings, generals, or magi.

-### 4. **Culture and Beliefs**
+## 4. **Culture & Practices**

-The Oath Keepers are bound by a rigid code that prioritises the enforcement of oaths above all else.
-Their culture is characterized by a solemn dedication to their duty, viewing themselves as the ultimate arbiters of moral rectitude.
-They hold no celebrations or rituals, focusing solely on their mission.
-To them, every broken oath is a stain upon the soul that must be cleansed either through retribution or redemption.

-### 5. **Geographical Territory**

-The Oath Keepers operate across the entire realm of Staterum but are based within the Void Realm.
-This shadowy, nebulous area serves as their fortress and gateway, from where they monitor and intervene in the mortal world.

-### 6. **Alliances and Rivalries**

-They remain a true neutral force within Staterum, no alliances or rivalries only the enforcement of oaths.
+The Oath Keepers exist for one purpose alone: to enforce promises.
+They celebrate nothing, feast on no rituals, and practice no faith beyond their code.
+To them, every oath is a sacred bond, and every violation a corruption to be purged.

+When summoned or invoked, they appear as cold witnesses, silently watching the agreement unfold.
+Once bound, they act without pity or delay—though some claim rare cases of redemption are permitted, where oathbreakers are tasked with impossible labours to restore their word.

+## 5. **Key Figures**

+- N/A

+## 6. **Geographic Influence**

+- **Areas of Operation:** The Oath Keepers claim no mortal territory.
+Their realm lies within the Void realm, from here, they dispatch themselves into Staterum, called by broken vows or witnessed seals.
+- **Allies & Enemies:**
+    - **Ally:** [[Quill & Seal]], though the guild denies any pact, most oaths sealed in their presence seem to carry the weight of the Oath Keepers’ gaze.
+Whether partner, tool, or coincidence, the relationship remains shrouded.